Bosko the Doughboy

-Bosko the Doughboy is a one-reel 1931 short subject animated cartoon, part of the Bosko series.
-It was directed by Hugh Harman, and first released on October 17, 1931 as part of the Looney Tunes series from Harman-Ising Productions and distributed by Warner Bros.

-The film score was composed by Frank Marsales.
+Bosko the Doughboy is the fourteenth title in the Looney Tunes series featuring Bosko.
+It was released as early as October 10, 1931.
+It was directed by Hugh Harman, and the film score was composed by Frank Marsales.

 Plot

 The cartoon opens with images of explosions, gunfire, and heavy artillery; one character even fires into the camera.
 It is World War I, and the ever-cheerful Bosko is a doughboy eating down in a trench.
 Enemy fire destroys his meal, and later a picture of his girlfriend, Honey.
-Bosko shows a rare moment of anger, but is quickly cheered up by a fellow soldier.
+Bosko shows a rare moment of anger but is quickly cheered up by a fellow soldier.
 The two begin to dance, only to be interrupted by more gunfire.
 Bosko finally decides to fight back and downs an enemy bomber (actually a pelican) by using a fellow soldier as a cannon.
-A friendly hippopotamus is shot down by heavy artillery, which Bosko destroys with a pair of longjohns-turned-catapult.
-He then saves the wounded soldier by unzipping his navel and retrieving the shell inside.
+A friendly hippopotamus is shot down by a cannonball from an actual cannon, which Bosko destroys with a pair of Longjohns-turned-catapult.
+He then saves the wounded soldier by unzipping his navel and retrieving the bomb inside.
 The projectile explodes anyway, turning the already black-faced Bosko even blacker and prompting him to exclaim "Mammy!" à la Al Jolson.